bitcapybara/tgbotool/README.md

-# tg-cuckoo-bot
+# tgbotool
-a tg bot remind me something
+a tg bot tool